karmacarlos/city-finder-repo/README.md

 - Implementation of Material UI components
 - Achieved an intuitive and easy to use UI
 - Created a [proxy server](https://github.com/karmacarlos/city-finder-server) to handle all API calls and hide API keys
+- Implemented global state management with local storage to avoid the application breaking if the user refreshes the page

 ## Challenges

-- I had challenges getting an managing the data from 3 different APIs
+- I had challenges getting and managing the data from 3 different APIs
 - I had challenges troubleshooting a deployed proxy server in heroku

 ## Future Features